miyuki-starmiya/javascript/react/README.md

 # Redux

-Redux is a predictable state container for JavaScript apps.
+Redux is a `predictable state container` for JavaScript apps.
-Redux is a pattern and library for managing and updating application state, using events called "actions"
+Redux is a pattern and library for managing and updating application state, using events called `actions` Redux helps you manage `global state`

+## SVA(State View Actions) model

+- state: the source of truth that drives our app
+- view: a declarative description of the UI based on the current state
+- actions: the events that occur in the app based user input, and trigger updates in the state

 ## install